 You can create keyword tags using any keywords you want.
-For example, you can create keyword tags for individual people, places, and events.
 When media files have multiple keyword tags, you can select a combination of keyword tags to find a particular person at a particular place or event.
 For example, you can search for all "Anna" keyword tags and all "Marie" keyword tags to find all pictures of Anna with daughter, Marie.
 Or search for all "Anna" keyword tags and all "Cabo" keyword tags to find all the pictures of Anna vacationing in Cabo San Lucas.